Find Trade Colleges

 $37,800 Average Tuition & Fees

 With a ranking of #21, Bradley University did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
-Located in Peoria, Illinois, the medium-sized private not-for-profit school handed out 1,190 bachelor’s degree awards in 2021-2022.
+Peoria, Illinois is the setting for this medium-sized institution of higher learning.
+The private not-for-profit school handed out bachelor’s degrees to 1,190 students in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at Bradley are $37,800 a year.
 On average, bachelor’s degree students take out $22,974 in loans while pursuing their degree.

-One thing to take note of is that Bradley does offer online classes in some areas.
+Bradley does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 45% took at least some of their classes online.

 Full Bradley University Report